 Quick Summary

-- Until July, nothing changes at the border: passport checks continue as normal at La Verja
+- Until July 15, nothing changes at the border: passport checks continue as normal at La Verja

 What Was Supposed to Happen on April 10?

-April 10 was the date for "provisional application" — effectively, the treaty would start being implemented even before full parliamentary ratification in every country involved.
-This is how the EU handles major treaties while the formal ratification process works through each member state's legislature.
-It was not a permanent fix, but it was supposed to start the real changes.
+April 10 was the target date for "provisional application": the treaty would start being implemented before full parliamentary ratification in every country involved.
+This is standard EU practice for major agreements while the formal ratification process works through each member state's legislature.
+The treaty text was published on 26 February 2026, and the EU's Committee of Permanent Representatives (Coreper) gave unanimous approval on 1 April 2026.
+Provisional application was supposed to follow shortly after, but ran over schedule.

 Why Was It Delayed?